-43 GOMPERS & LERNER, supra note 34, at 3-5.
+39 GOMPERS & LERNER, supra note 31, at 3-5.

-45 In this period, LPs contribute capital to the fund each time the fund's GP makes a "capital call" for the purpose of making an investment or paying the fund's fees.
+41 In this period, LPs contribute capital to the fund each time the fund's GP makes a "capital call" for the purpose of making an investment or paying the fund's fees.
 William W. Clayton, High-End Bargaining Problems, 75 VAND.
 L. REV. 703, 723 (2022).

-46 Metrick & Yasuda, supra note 20, at 2304 (2009).
+42 Metrick & Yasuda, supra note 30, at 2304.

-47 See, e.g., GOMPERS & LERNER, supra note 34, at 19-20; Gilson, supra note 37, at 1089-1090; David Rosenberg, Venture Capital Limited Partnerships: A Study in Freedom of Contract, 2002 COLUM.
+43 See, e.g., GOMPERS & LERNER, supra note 31, at 19-20; Gilson, supra note 34, at 1089-90; David Rosenberg, Venture Capital Limited Partnerships: A Study in Freedom of Contract, 2002 COLUM.
 Bus.
 L. REV. 363, 379 (2002).
-The limited duration of the fund ensures the market will evaluate every few years whether the GP's investment decisions favored risk over expected returns and reward the GP accordingly.
-Gilson, id to frequent reputational pressures and to the disciplinary power of capital markets.50 GPs who engage in opportunistic behavior or fail to establish a positive track record could face greater difficulty and increased costs in raising capital.51
+The limited duration of the fund ensures the market will evaluate every few years whether control over the management of the fund's assets, but only for a finite period.44 The limited duration forces the GP to raise new capital periodically.45 This constant need to raise capital exposes private equity funds to frequent reputational pressures and to the disciplinary power of capital markets.46 GPs that engage in opportunistic behavior or fail to establish a positive track record could face greater difficulty and increased costs in raising capital.47